niruka1994/KICJ_AI_Chat/README.md

-LLM ChatBot source code with API calls using Streamlit as the front UI and Langchain as the backend.
+LLM ChatBot source code with API calls using Streamlit as the front UI and Langchain as the backend. \n
 Contact: niruka@naver.com